mstahv/wmoc-result-helper/README.md

 ### Normal final composition (SF/MF)

  * How to handle if situation if there are a lot of non-positioned qualifiers?
 E.g. M55 2022.
-In Spring qualification 28 mp/dsq/dns.
+In Sprint qualification 28 mp/dsq/dns.
 Rules don't seem to be clear how to compose last final(s).
 In 2022, the B final is not filled with non-positioned and only contains 72 runners.
 C then contains all non-positioned runners.
-The weird thing is the there are 30 in C, not 28, didn't check who are the extras, if it was possible to sign up only for final 🤷‍.
-Interpreting the rules to me it would seem there shouldn't be C, but large B with all non-positioned runners.
+A weird separate thing is the there are 30 in C, not 28 (Morten Aamodt, Sakari Mikkola for some reason not it B, but in C), mistake in final compilation🤷‍.
+Interpreting the rules to me it would seem there shouldn't be C in this kind of case, but large B with all non-positioned runners.
+But B can become very large, so I understand why 2022 they did it this ways.
+This is also how this software now works, in case the "ö final" becomes very large (100 >).
 Should there be a rule/code for too large last final 🤔
  * Why 2022 Sprint M60B only has 79?
  * Is there some rule for assigning non-positioned runners to some specific order?